v-rgrace/Viva/Viva/insights/advanced/admin/rules-validation-errors.md

 All source and target field header or column names need to:

 1. Only contain ASCII alphanumeric characters (letters and numbers, for example, **Date1**), or underscore (_).
-Special non-alphanumeric characters such as @, #, %, &, or other characters aren’t supported.
+Special nonalphanumeric characters such as @, #, %, &, or other characters aren’t supported.
 2. Contain a value.
 3. Be unique.